tropiano/tropianhs/_posts/2025-06-02-may-report.md

 ## [Data Freelance][tg-datafreelance]

-Ouch. no article written this month.
+I interviewed [Dominique][dom-x] Ouch. no article written this month.
 Too busy freelancing, but at least it gave me some material for an article or two to write.
 Subscribers to my TG channel kept growing slowly.
 I have now **45 members, which is 6 more** than last month.

 ## [Data Internships][datainternships]